A note on invariant measures for Filippov systems: Abstract

 \section{Abstract}

 We are interested in Filippov systems which preserve a probability measure on a compact manifold.
-Using the formalism coming from the theory of differential inclusions, we define a measure to be invariant for a Filippov system as the natural analogous definition of invariant measure for flows.
-Our first main result states that if a differential inclusion admits an invariant probability measure, this measure does not see the trajectories where there is a break of uniqueness.
-Our second main result provides a necessary and sufficient condition in order to exist an invariant probability measure preserved by a Filippov system.
-Our third main result concerns Filippov systems which preserve a probability measure equivalent to the volume measure.
-As a corollary the volume preserving Filippov systems are the refractive ones.
-Then, in light of our previous results, we analyze the existence of invariant measures for many examples.
+We define a measure to be invariant for a Filippov system as the natural analogous definition of invariant measure for flows.
+Our main result concerns Filippov systems which preserve a probability measure equivalent to the volume measure.
+As a consequence, the volume preserving Filippov systems are the refractive piecewise volume preserving ones.
+We conjecture that if a Filippov system admits an invariant probability measure, this measure does not see the trajectories where there is a break of uniqueness.
+We prove this conjecture for Lipschitz differential inclusions.
+Then, in light of our previous results, we analyze the existence of invariant measures for many examples of Filippov systems defined on compact manifolds.